SilvinPradhan/job-listing-nsas/README.md

 - **Fetch job listings by custom keywords**: Allows users to search for jobs by custom keywords and US state codes.
 - **Fetch job listings**: Allows users to search for internships in specific fields and US states.
 - **Scheduled job postings**: Automatically posts the latest job listings for predefined fields and locations at regular intervals (every 6 hours).
+- **Salary histogram**: Fetches and displays the salary distribution for a specific job title and location (state) in the United States.
+- **Motivational quotes**: Posts a daily motivational quote in a designated channel.
 - **Rate-limited commands**: The job search commands are rate-limited to prevent API spamming.
 - **Slash commands**: Uses Discord’s modern slash commands for user interaction.